commercialhaskell/stack/doc/build_overview.md

 Use some deterministic binary serialization and SHA256 thereof to get a hash of the following information:

-* Actual compiler (GHC version, path, *FIXME* probably some other unique info from GHC, I've heard that `ghc --info` gives you something)
+* Actual compiler (GHC version, path, *FIXME* probably some other unique info from GHC, I have heard that `ghc --info` gives you something)
 * Global database map
 * Immutable dependency map